eamsen/ir-edu/exercise-sheet-09/readme.md

 calculation, which relies on fast iteration over the vectors, the vector is strongly favored over the ordered map.

-As you can see, the quality results of the same system can vary, this is because of the randomazation of the initial centroids.
-For more predictable and provably better results, k-means++ seeding should be prefered.
+The quality results of the same system can vary, this is because of the randomization of the initial centroids.
+For more predictable and provably better results, use k-means++ seeding ([example](https://github.com/eamsen/information-retrieval-edu/blob/master/exercise-sheet-09/k-means-clustering.cc#L131)).

 ## System Specs
 * CPU: Intel Core i5 750 x3 @2.67GHz (VM)